 The source NG-RAN node initiates the handover preparation by sending the HANDOVER REQUIRED message to the serving AMF.
 When the source NG-RAN node sends the HANDOVER REQUIRED message, it shall start the timer TNGRELOCprep.
 The source NG-RAN node shall indicate the appropriate cause value for the handover in the Cause IE.

 Upon reception of the HANDOVER REQUIRED message the AMF shall, for each PDU session indicated in the PDU Session ID IE, transparently transfer the Handover Required Transfer IE to the SMF associated with the concerned PDU session.
+If the UE is a mobile IAB-MT which does not have any PDU sessions activated, the AMF shall ignore the PDU Session Resource List IE, and behave as specified in TS 23.502 [10].

 In case of intra-system handover, the information in the Source to Target Transparent Container IE shall be encoded according to the definition of the Source NG-RAN node to Target NG-RAN node Transparent Container IE.